Public Relations and Media Relations: What's the Difference?

 Share this post

-If you work in public relations, you’ve definitely been asked, as have we, “What exactly is PR?”
-(If you still don’t have an answer, check out our take on the question here) The next question is usually, “So is it the same as media relations?”
+If you work in public relations, you’ve definitely been asked, “What exactly is PR?”
+We have, many times.
+The next question is usually, “So, is it the same as media relations?”
 Our answer?
-No, and here’s why.
+No. Here’s why.

 What is public relations?